 Writer Jobs | Copyrighters | Biographers | Generalists | Songwriters | Screenwriters | Jounalists

-Writers and authors develop written content for advertisements, books, magazines, movie and television scripts, songs, and online publications.
+Writers and authors develop content for advertisements, books, magazines, movie and tv scripts, songs, and online publications.

-Writers and authors develop written material, namely, stories and advertisements, for books, magazines, and online publications.
+Writers and authors develop written material, stories and advertisements, for books, magazines, and internet publications.

 Writers must establish their credibility with editors and readers through strong research and the use of appropriate sources and citations.
 Writers and authors select the material they want to use and then convey the information to readers.
 With help from editors, they may revise or rewrite sections, searching for the best organization and the most appropriate phrasing.